ProjectSandstone/Grinder/README.md

 # Details

-Grinder only works with [SandstoneAPI](https://github.com/ProjectSandstone/SandstoneAPI) and does not supper [SandstoneCommon](https://github.com/ProjectSandstone/SandstoneCommon) features, the base implementation of the API used to be added to your jar is [SandstoneRuntime](https://github.com/ProjectSandstone/SandstoneRuntime).
+Grinder only works with [SandstoneAPI](https://github.com/ProjectSandstone/SandstoneAPI) and does not support [SandstoneCommon](https://github.com/ProjectSandstone/SandstoneCommon) features (like adapter), the base implementation of the API used to be added to your jar is [SandstoneRuntime](https://github.com/ProjectSandstone/SandstoneRuntime).

 # Under the hood